TheLazyFerret/dots-and-templates/cpp/style_guide.md

 ### LOOPS
 Try to use always memory safe loops.
-Although not a strict rule, use this list as a way to order loop types.
+Although not a strict rule, use this list as a way to order loop types (starting with the safest option):
 - `for (element : container)`
 - `for (auto iter = begin; iter != end; ++iter)`
 - `for (variable; condition; updation)`